 1. Herniated & Bulging Discs

-A herniated disc refers to the soft, jelly-like interior of your spinal disc leaking out into the spinal canal.
-This condition places pressure on nearby nerves, which can cause pain, numbness, and tingling that radiates from your back into your leg.
+A herniated disc occurs when the soft, gel-like interior of your spinal disc protrudes into the spinal canal.
+This displacement exerts pressure on neighboring nerves, resulting in pain, numbness, and tingling sensations that often radiate from your back down into your leg.

-A bulging disc occurs when a crack emerges in the exterior of the disc, causing the disc to change its shape and bulge outward.
-This condition can also place pressure on nearby nerves.
+Conversely, a bulging disc manifests when a crack develops in the disc's outer layer, causing it to change shape and protrude outward.
+This alteration can also create pressure on nearby nerves.

 Signs & Symptoms of a Herniated Disc

 Symptoms of a Herniated Disc encompass leg pain, often concentrated on one side of the body, numbness or tingling sensations in the lower extremity, unexplained muscle weakness, a burning sensation in the affected area, and worsened pain during bending or prolonged sitting.